calaldees/teachingWorkshops/teacherTraining/_firstProfetionalRole.md

 * Be proactive
     * Don't expect somebody else to fix your problems automatically
 * Be a _net positive_ to your organisation
+* Get out of the mindset of being "a student at uni".

 Courageous Leadership